telerik/blazor-docs/components/combobox/overview.md

 * `Id` - renders as the `id` attribute on the `<input />` element, so you can attach a `<label for="">` to the input.

 * `Placeholder` - the text the user sees as a hint when no item is selected.
 In order for it to be shown, the `Value` parameter should be set to a default value depending on the type defined in the `ValueField` parameter.
 For example, `0` for an `int`, and `null` for an `int?` or `string`.
 You need to make sure that it does not match the value of an existing item in the data source.

-* `PopupHeight` - the height of the expanded dropdown list element.

-* `PopupWidth` - the width of the expanded dropdown list element.
-If you don't specify a value, the dropdown width will match the main element which can help with responsive layouts and 100% widths.

 * `TItem` - the type of the model to which the component is bound.
 Required if you can't provide `Data` or `Value`.
 Determines the type of the reference object.